-Blog of a doctor who loves to create new recipes, teach medicine and publish Christian youtube music videos.
+Blog of a doctor who loves to create new recipes, teach concept based medicine and publish Christian YouTube music videos.

 The Purple Soup